frontendjess/workflow2-ca-0803-jessica/README.md

 Question 3.
 Converted `scripts/index.ts` to TypeScript.
 Used the interface `ProductValues` from `objectHelpers.ts` as the type of the `newProduct` variable.

 Question 4.
 Wrote passing tests for all functions found in `scripts/helpers/stringHelpers.ts` and `scrips/helpers/objectHelpers.ts`.
+The test files are `scripts/helpers/stringHelpers.test.ts`and `scripts/helpers/objectHelpers.test.ts`.

 Question 5.
 Used the Rick and Morty GraphQl Api `https://rickandmortyapi.com/graphql`